prashantchiluka/haud-telecommunication-operator/ReadMe.md

 **Setup**

  - Import project as maven project using any ide
- - Project can be run by Running main class HaudApplication.java
+ - Project can be run by Running main class TelecomApplication.java
  - Project will start on port 9090

 **Steps to run**